VIRGINIA BEACH, Va. (WAVY) – The popular playground at Mt. Trashmore has reopened after being closed for three weeks for renovations.

-We broke the news to a playground regular, 8-year-old Levi Filson, who was there playing Monday morning.
+Prior to the renovations, we broke the news to a playground regular, 8-year-old Levi Filson, who was there playing Monday morning.
 “I don’t like that idea,” he said.

 No one really liked the idea.
 Mom Michele Leazer spoke for a lot of parents when she said, “It’s a weird time to do it in the summer though, you’d think they would try to do it when the kids are at school.”

 The city would rather do it another time but project manager Brian Phelps told WAVY.com the worn and cracked rubber surface needs to be replaced and that the materials used are very sensitive.
 They need it to be dry and hot.

 When the park was originally installed he said the surface didn’t stick right because it was laid in the winter.
 They had to go back multiple times to fix it.